kjseefried/Viola/README.md

 I saw https://github.com/orangeduck/libCello after it hit the top of Hackernews.
 It seemed like there were a number of ways to make this even more beginner friendly.
 I think there is a lot of potential for this library to be a standalone tool used for teaching beginning programmers and slowly weaning them towards manual memory management via a lite syntax.

-Viola depends on libCello and makes the task of programming with it all that easier.
-It supports much of libCello right off the bat.
-However, classes may not work - but I'm not a big fan of the complex syntax anyway.

-Viola is a simple wrapper for libCello that allows the new programmers to go through a little less unnecessary "junk" to get their programs running.
-Nested functions in GNU C allow some neat tricks that couldn't be accomplished without picking up and relocating slabs of declarations.
-Most of Viola's simplifications rely on very simple string manipulation.
-It compiles to C and viola will run it automatically.
-Again, the intent is to make Viola very easy for new users to pick up and use hassle free.
-Unfortunately, the lack of operator overloading in C is an issue in terms of a truly simple programming API.
+Viola depends on libCello to provide the backbone.
+The more interesting parts of Viola revolve around very simple (completely context-free) string replacements and a somewhat simpler/more-friendly API that sits on top of libCello.
+Furthermore, Viola is intended more as a "standalone" language for teaching.

 I haven't really had time to make documentation, but I wrote a number of examples in examples/ to demonstrate some of the cooler features in Viola.
 This is obviously a work in progress.
 Please feel free to make any suggestions or give any guidance!

 ##Setup

-Make and install (`make install`) libCello or export CELLO_PATH and add references to $CELLO_PATH in the GGC_BUILD variable in viola for the include and link path (-I${CELLO_PATH}/include and -L${CELLO_PATH}).
+Make and install (`make install`) libCello or add references (-I, -L) to the GCC_BUILD variable in ./viola.

-Make sure to compile the libCello library before trying to run Viola programs.

-Add this directory to your path.
+Add this directory to your path to access `viola`.

 ##Example